Legoless/DesignKit/README.md

 # DesignKit

 Innovative iOS framework that attempts to bridge the gap between designs created in Adobe Photoshop Tool.
-As much as possible..
+It's main mission is to enable developers to quickly create a living design out from PSD's provided by a designer.

 ## Features